wisemen-digital/AndroidCore/README.md

 }
 ```

+Another possibility is to add the constants in a `companion object` in the classes where the constants are needed in.

-Doing this will enable you to provide your table and column names in queries like so:
+Doing either of this will enable you to provide your table and column names in queries like so:

 ```kotlin
 @Query("SELECT * FROM ${DBConstants.POEM_TABLE_NAME} WHERE ${DBConstants.COLUMN_ID_POEM} = :poemId")